Recommendations

 In most cases, in which the firewall to be connected does not have any global configuration items, no particular precautions need to be taken in connecting the firewall to SMC, and doing so will leave no impact on production.

-In any case, we advise you to perform a backup of your firewall's configuration before connecting it to SMC.
+In any case, we advise you to back up your firewall's configuration before connecting it to SMC.